What is a Medigap plan?

-A Medicare Supplement plan is a health insurance plan offered by an insurance company that can be used to cover costs and gaps not covered by traditional Medicare.
-This type of plan is also known as a Medigap plan.
+A Medigap plan is a health insurance plan plan offered by an insurance company that can be used to cover costs not covered by traditional Medicare.
+This type of plan is also known as a Medicare Supplement plan.

-If you purchase a Medicare Supplement plan, you will pay a monthly premium to the insurance company.
-What that MediGap plan covers will depend on which type of plan you choose.
+If you purchase a Medigap plan, you will pay a monthly premium to the insurance company.
+What that Medigap plan covers will depend on which type of plan you choose.

-As of 2019, there are 10 types of Supplement plans Opens in new window, each labeled by a specific letter—each plan offers a different combination of benefits for a particular price.
-For example, Medicare Supplement A plans don't cover the hospital deductible, while Medicare Supplement B plans do, but the added coverage also comes with a higher premium.
+As of 2022, there are 10 types of Medigap plans Opens in new window, each labeled by a specific letter—each plan offers a different combination of benefits for a particular price.
+For example, Medigap A plans don't cover the hospital deductible, while Medigap B plans do.
+However, the added coverage also comes with a higher premium.

 What is a Medicare Advantage plan?

 A Medicare Advantage plan, also called a Part C plan, is Medicare operated by a health insurance company.
 Medicare Advantage covers the mandated Medicare Part A and B (hospital and non-hospital medical services and supplies), possible supplemental benefits and often, pharmacy benefits (Medicare Part D).
-The supplemental benefits that are offered are determined by the insurance company and each Medicare Advantage plan will be a little different.
+The supplemental benefits offered are determined by the insurance company.
+Each Medicare Advantage plan will be a little different.

-Enrollment becomes more complicated for Medicare Supplemental policies if you miss the open enrollment period.
-Private insurance companies aren't required to sell you Medicare Supplement plans past this point, and if you have health issues, insurers could deny selling you a policy altogether.
-For Medicare Advantage there is an open enrollment period each year Opens in new window, from October 15 to December 7, and you cannot be denied based on your medical history.
+Enrollment becomes more complicated for Medigap policies if you miss the open enrollment period.
+Private insurance companies aren't required to sell you Medigap plans past this point.
+If you have health issues, insurers could deny selling you a policy altogether.
+For Medicare Advantage there is an open enrollment period each year, from Oct.
+15 to Dec.
+7, and you cannot be denied based on your medical history.